JoseOcasio/JoseOcasio/README.md

 ## Interests
 I'm currently learning a bunch of things and tinkering with new tech.
-I have a full time job where I function as a Software Architect and Software Engineer.
+I have a full time job where I function as a Staff Software Engineer.
 There is a lot I don't know, which pushes me to learn a bit more everyday.

 Currently, I'm interested in